vale-cocoa/Graph/README.md

 Concrete types conforming to `MutableGraph`, `GraphEdge` and `WeightedGraphEdge` are also included in this package.

 ### `AdjacencyList` mutable graph value type
+A mutable graph, generic over the `Edge` type and adopting as storage for its edges an adjacency list.

 ### `UnweightedEdge` graph edge value type
+An unweighted edge of a graph.

 ### `WeightedEdge` weighted graph edge value type
+A weighted edge of a graph, generic over the `Weight` value.

 ## Graph Utilities